Balance in Relationships: Connection, Autonomy, and Repair Without Shame

 - Griffin Oakley

-- 3 days ago
+- Mar 3

 - 5 min read

 Healthy relationships are not perfectly even.
 They breathe.
 They tilt.
 They recalibrate.
-Balance is not a static state you achieve once and then keep forever—it’s an ongoing practice of noticing, naming, and repairing.
+Balance is not a static state you achieve once and then keep forever — it's an ongoing practice of noticing, naming, and repairing.
 This is true in partnerships with children and without them, in monogamous and consensually non-monogamous relationships, and across different stages of life.

-Independence and Interdependence (Not Opposites)
+Independence and Interdependence

 A grounding question: